raziashary/Accidents-Kaggle/README.md

 There are 2 other codes more focused on creating maps using folium library, hope this helps for those who are still learning python!

-(the data that is used in this training is from: https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents
+(the data that is used in this training is from: https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents)

+This repository will be updated from time to time!